Moderately hazardous: 4-6

 The beach (1118) faces almost due east and is exposed to some of the biggest tides on the east Australian coast (up to 8 m) and biggest waves inside the Great Barrier Reef lagoon, commonly 0.5 to 1 m.
 As a consequence the beach has a 60 m wide high tide beach which, as the tide falls, is fronted by a continuous low tide beach/bar up to 200 m wide, with the chance of rips cutting across the bar at the low tide level.

 A relatively safe beach at high tide under normal wave conditions, however be careful at low tide as you will be a long way from the surf lifesaving club and rips will be present when the waves exceed 0.5 m.
 Also stay clear of the harbour walls, as a permanent rip runs out along the rocks.

 This is one of Mackay’s main surfing beaches.
 It is best at mid to low tide and when there is a bit of a south-easterly blowing.

-A well maintained beach and reserve, providing good access and all facilities for surfers and families for a day at the beach.
+A well maintained beach and reserve, providing good access and all facilities for families for a day at the beach.

 - Formal parking area